Shell effects in quasifission toward $^{180} \mathrm{Hg}$: insights into fission asymmetric modes: Results and discussion

 Because of the initial mass asymmetry between the projectile and the target, the mass equilibration between fragments can be observed at all entrance channels.
 The decrease of the heavy-fragment mass represents the progress of this equilibration.
 According to the liquid-drop picture, the surface energy of system reaches a minimum when the two fragments have equal sizes.
 Therefore, one generally expects the system to evolve toward complete mass equilibration as the contact time increases.
 Deviations from this trend indicate the influence of shell effects.

-For the \ZnChan reaction, the mass equilibration proceeds slowly with increasing contact time, but complete equilibration is not achieved even when the contact time exceeds the systematics-based estimate of $\sim20$ zs \cite{Simenel2020PRL}.
+For the \ZnChan reaction, the mass equilibration proceeds with increasing contact time, but complete equilibration is not achieved even when the contact time exceeds the systematics-based estimate of $\approx 20$ zs \cite{Simenel2020PRL}.
 This behavior is driven by the shell effects.
 The fusion hindered in \ZnChan reactions by shell effects is also observed in experiment \cite{Kozulin2021PLB}.
-Notably, the equilibration process stops near a heavy-fragment mass of $A_{\rm H}\sim100$, close to the fragment mass observed in the fission of $^{180}\rm{Hg}$.
+Notably, the equilibration process stops near a heavy-fragment mass of $A_{\rm H} = 100$, close to the fragment mass observed in the fission of $^{180}\rm{Hg}$.
 A similar stagnation of the mass equilibration is also found in the \SeChan reaction.
 For the critical case where the entrance channel has the same mass as the fission fragments, namely the \KrChan system, the hindrance to equilibration appears only for the tip–tip orientation.
+For \KrChanb with initial asymmetry less than $80/100$, no hindrance to mass equilibration is observed.

 For strongly dissipative quasifission events, the total kinetic energy (TKE) is dominated by the Coulomb repulsion.
 Therefore, the TKE provides important information about the configuration at scission.
 A more elongated configuration leads to a smaller Coulomb potential, whereas a compact configuration gives a larger Coulomb energy.
 Figure \ref{fig:tke_mass} shows the fragment TKE as a function of the heavy-fragment mass for each event.
 For strongly dissipative events, the calculated TKE is generally consistent with the Viola systematics \cite{Hinde1987NPA}.
-Notably, the \ZnChan reaction yields TKE values that agree remarkably well with the experimental fission TKE of $^{180}\rm{Hg}$, whereas the other two reactions produce relatively higher values.
+Notably, the \ZnChan reaction yields TKE values that agree remarkably well with the experimental fission TKE of $^{180}\rm{Hg}$, whereas the other reactions produce relatively higher values.

 The enhanced production of fragments with masses near $80/100$ in long–contact-time quasifission events, together with the similar TKE values, reflects characteristics analogous to those observed in the fission of $^{180}\rm{Hg}$.
 To interpret the quasifission dynamics in terms of shell effects, the PES is used \cite{McGlynn2023PRC,Lee2024PRC,Simenel2025PLB}.
 Figure~\ref{fig:all_qf} compares the PES with the reaction trajectories of each quasifission event in the $Q_{20}$–$Q_{30}$ space.
 The incoming stage of the reaction is shown by black dashed lines.
 Once the projectile and target make contact and the neck density exceeds $0.08~\mathrm{fm}^{-3}$, the trajectory is plotted as colored solid lines and terminates at scission, defined as the point where the neck density drops below $0.08~\mathrm{fm}^{-3}$.
 Only events with contact times greater than $2~\mathrm{zs}$ \cite{Lee2024PRC}, which ensures sufficient kinetic-energy dissipation, are included in Fig.~\ref{fig:all_qf}.